In time, they were proven wrong. The Earth was not flat. It was round, and, given the right equipment, one could

 J.R.R.
 Tolkien took a different, more indirect approach.
 In his 1937 children’s book The Hobbit, he traces out Middle-earth, a world that is changed by an unexpected journey in search of a stolen treasure.
 The venture into the unknown kickstarts movements that stir the world, forcing everyone out of a stalemate and into action.
 Great battles ensue, both personal, with one’s demons, and global, between rival factions and competing civilizations, in the course of which the world is transformed.

 The Hobbit was made into a movie series in 2012.
 Its original story was modified to make it more cinema-friendly, complemented with back stories from The Silmarillion, a related Tolkien book, putting the adventure in perspective.

 In The Lord Of The Rings (book — 1954-1955), sequel to The Hobbit, Tolkien takes the story a step further.
 He traces out a world that comes together under the shadow of a dark power that threatens to take over.
 Stirred by its evil waves, the creatures of Middle Earth abandon their routines and rush to meet the enemy.
 They venture into the unknown, exceeding all expectations, testing themselves in ways never before imagined.

 [WARNING!
 CONTAINS SPOILERS!]

 Many die.
 Others are injured.
 The way ahead is agonizing.

 The irony is that these peoples’ world doesn’t survive.
 Middle-earth doesn’t fall prey to the dark force, but its inhabitants’ efforts to stop it, and their willingness to venture into the unknown, affects them in such a way that when the fight is over, they’re changed forever.
 The world is no longer the same.
 It may not be dark and evil, but it’s not stale and old either.
 It has been refreshed.

 In Real Terms

-Although inspiring, Sagan’s Contact vision on how we move forward is utopian.
+Although inspiring, Sagan’s Contact vision on how we move forward is less realistic than Tolkien’s tales.
 People don’t come together on the global scale unless they’re forced to by an extraneous factor that threatens to upend them, like Tolkien brilliantly illustrated.
 Fear seems to be the only means to grand ends.
 That, and our boundless creativity.